 05 of 06

 Good news for puppy parents: You can double your cuteness without doubling your finances.
 Aside from regular immunizations and check-ups, having two dogs at the same time doesn’t cost much more than having one.

 Dogs can share many of their supplies, including toys, beds, grooming products, water bowls, larger bags of food, and treats.
-It is important to note that some puppy food is formulated differently than food for full-grown dogs, so talk to your vet about whether or not your pup and older dog can share.Continue to 7 of 7 below.
+It is important to note that some puppy food is formulated differently than food for full-grown dogs, so talk to your vet about whether or not your pup and your older dog can share.Continue to 6 of 6 below.

 Why do most people add a second dog to the family?
 Their first dog brought so much love and joy into their homes, and they want more!
 There’s nothing better than coming home to a pet who loves you unconditionally—and you can double down on that love with a second furry family member.

 Having two dogs can feel like a lot of work sometimes, but the pros definitely outweigh the cons.
 From easier training to better mental and emotional health (for you and your dogs!), to saving the lives of animals, there are so many solid reasons to adopt a second dog today.